 We place a strong focus on diversifying our loan book and empowering women.
 When analysing gender and microfinance usage, our female customers generally make more productive use of loans; however, there is no research as yet on how gender affects NPL book performance.

-Overall customer profile by gender (%)
+Overall customer profile by Loans to women gender (%)